Orgzales/Unity-XR-NetworkMapper-Project/README.md

 ## Step 10 plans
 	- Create an Anchor point that the prefabs spawn locations are based
-		- [x] LOOK INTO ARCORE XR Plugin: https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.1/manual/index.html
+		- 🗸 LOOK INTO ARCORE XR Plugin: https://docs.unity3d.com/Packages/com.unity.xr.arcore@4.1/manual/index.html
-		- [] Create Anchor Prefab
+		-  Create Anchor Prefab
-			- [] Each Anchor should have different name
+			-  Each Anchor should have different name
-			- [] Anchor should have ability to be deleted with each isntance within
+			-  Anchor should have ability to be deleted with each isntance within
-			- [] Not being affected by the override or delete commands
+			-  Not being affected by the override or delete commands
-		- [] Have a button to drop an anchor
+		-  Have a button to drop an anchor
-		- [] Allow the user to grab ancor and adjust it
+		-  Allow the user to grab ancor and adjust it
-			- [] This is incase the VR adjusts or resets user's position.
+			-  This is incase the VR adjusts or resets user's position.
-		- [] Have these anchors be storeable
+		-  Have these anchors be storeable
-			- [] Have the Wifi Scans, Bssid Scans, or Shadow Scans within hierarchy
+			-  Have the Wifi Scans, Bssid Scans, or Shadow Scans within hierarchy
-			- [] Anchors should not switch between networks
+			-  Anchors should not switch between networks
-				- [] Example: User places anchor in roomA with WifiA
+				-  Example: User places anchor in roomA with WifiA
-				- [] User scans with Wifi A, then switches network to WifiB
+				-  User scans with Wifi A, then switches network to WifiB
-				- [] The anchor would continue to store wifi maps on both networks
+				-  The anchor would continue to store wifi maps on both networks
-				- [] When the user shrinks the anchor to see full map, switching networks would adjust to same size aswell.
+				-  When the user shrinks the anchor to see full map, switching networks would adjust to same size aswell.
-	- [] Add the following functions to Anchor
+	-  Add the following functions to Anchor
-		- [] Delete Anchor button to delete all prefabs
+		-  Delete Anchor button to delete all prefabs
-		- [] Activate button when changing Anchors
+		-  Activate button when changing Anchors
-		- [] Ability to move the anchor only on the X & Y axis
+		-  Ability to move the anchor only on the X & Y axis
-			- [] Make sure Rotation is locked to avoid slanted objects
+			-  Make sure Rotation is locked to avoid slanted objects
-			- [] Size of anchors can be modified.
+			-  Size of anchors can be modified.
-	- [] Can anchors be inside of anchors?
+	-  Can anchors be inside of anchors?
-		- [] Technically yes but for now gonna attempt to avoid that.
+		-  Technically yes but for now gonna attempt to avoid that.
-	- [] Have the user be able to shrink and adjust of whole mapped out anchor
+	-  Have the user be able to shrink and adjust of whole mapped out anchor
-		- [] This could allow the impressive display within the AR enviroment
+		-  This could allow the impressive display within the AR enviroment
-		- [] Easier to export photos and videos built into the VR functions
+		-  Easier to export photos and videos built into the VR functions

 ## Step 11 Plans
-	- [] FIX BSSID Bug.
+	-  FIX BSSID Bug.
-	- [] FIX WHITE + BLACK LIST BUG.
+	-  FIX WHITE + BLACK LIST BUG.
-	- [] Double check bugs and unneeded code
+	-  Double check bugs and unneeded code
-	- [] Change splash screen
+	-  Change splash screen
-	- [] Save objects layout when logging off or switching
+	-  Save objects layout when logging off or switching
-		- [] first, find a way to save scene
+		-  first, find a way to save scene
-			- [] Save position/direction that previous was looking
+			-  Save position/direction that previous was looking
-			- [] When in that position, recreate all objects
+			-  When in that position, recreate all objects
-			- [] Reload save
+			-  Reload save
-		- [] Second, find a way to save all objects
+		-  Second, find a way to save all objects
-			- [] Save all locations of (x,y,z) cords of objects
+			-  Save all locations of (x,y,z) cords of objects
-			- [] Save data of those prefabs
+			-  Save data of those prefabs
-		- [] When log off or shut down, reloading saves all locations
+		-  When log off or shut down, reloading saves all locations

 ## Step 12 Plans
-	- [] Finish Research Paper + Presentation Video Field Testing
+	-  Finish Research Paper + Presentation Video Field Testing
-	- [] If there is time will continue the rest in this step
+	-  If there is time will continue the rest in this step
-	- [] Add a button or UI to let user create their own cubes for info
+	-  Add a button or UI to let user create their own cubes for info
-		- [] The custom cube can hold info such as room number and etc.
+		-  The custom cube can hold info such as room number and etc.
-	- [] Have a delete button on the wifi pillars
+	-  Have a delete button on the wifi pillars

 # APK Versions